-[Other than those disclosed elsewhere in the Historical Financial Information, the Group has no other significant event after the end of the Track Record Period.]
+[Except as disclosed in note 15 of the Historical Financial Information, the Group has no other significant event after the end of the Track Record Period.]

 46. SUBSEQUENT FINANCIAL STATEMENTS

 [No audited financial statements of the Group, the Company or any of its subsidiaries have been prepared in respect of any period subsequent to 31 December 2024.]